Learn from Shane

 The Fretboard Atlas is live on TrueFire.com

-Join today for a reduced intro price of just $8 USD per month!
+Join today for just $10 USD per month!

 I love teaching, as it helps me to learn as much as it helps my students to learn.
 I have very limited availability for students, so please get in touch to see if the timeframe you have in mind is possible!
 Each lesson is unique, and tailored to each individual student.